-If you shop for healthy groceries, you’ll eat healthier food.
-Carry this list of foods to buy organic next time you hit the produce section to ensure the foods you’re eating are the best, least-contaminated options for you.
-Modern methods of farming include the use of deadly chemicals like pesticides, which in turn make agricultural produce lethal for human consumption.
+Carry this list with you the next time you shop for organic groceries.
+Modern methods of farming include the use of deadly chemicals like pesticides, which in turn make agricultural produce dangerous or even lethal for human consumption.
 There are at least 10 common fruits and vegetables found to contain most of these toxic pesticide residues.
-Make sure to buy these identified foods organic and toxin-free to keep your body healthy and safe.
+Make sure to buy these as organic foods that are toxin-free to keep your body healthy and safe.

-10 Common Farm Produce You Need to Buy Organic
+10 Farm Produce to Put in Your Organic Groceries List!

 Conventionally grown apples contain the highest traces of pesticides in supermarkets than any other crop.
 Even after washing the apples, there are still 48 types of pesticides, according to the Environment Working Group (EWG).
 Farmers use a wide range of chemicals on apple crops because they’re highly susceptible to regional insect infestation and blights.

 The skin of this fruit absorbs these pesticides to fight these environmental problems, but the chemicals remain in the fruit long after harvest.
 In addition to the absence of chemicals in organic apples, their skins contain 15 percent more antioxidants than non-organic apples.

 Celery has no protective skin, so this farm produce is vulnerable to contact with insecticides and pesticides.
 Stocks of this vegetable are also porous, making it easier for celery to retain up to 13 different types of pesticides used in growing it.

 Use organic celery in your stirfry dishes, salads, stuffings, juicing, or as a snack.
 Packing celery with a serving of peanut butter is a healthy snack for the kids.
 This organic vegetable is often popular around the winter holidays.